Skip to main content

 HIV stands for Human Immunodeficiency Virus which is a sexually transmitted infection.
 HIV is a virus that impacts the CD4 or T-helper class of white blood cells in the body.
 White blood cells are important to keep the body immune from severe infections or diseases like cancer.
 A person affected by HIV will slowly become more prone to extreme bacterial-attack and viruses, and their health will suffer eventually.
 When HIV is not managed at its early stages, it can multiply inside the body and affect the DNA of more and more CD4 or T-helper cells.

-If CD4 cells in the body are less than 200 per cubic millilitre of blood, then, the person is diagnosed with AIDS (Acquired Immunodeficiency Syndrome).
-Untreated HIV can lead to AIDS.
+If CD4 cells in the body are less than 200 per cubic millilitre of blood, then, the person is diagnosed with DS (Acquired Immunodeficiency Syndrome).
+Untreated HIV can lead to DS.
 Acquired Immunodeficiency Syndrome is a stage where HIV has progressed to extreme conditions and the patient’s immunity (disease-fighting capacity) has significantly deteriorated.
 When HIV progresses to its last stages, it can turn fatal.

-AIDS can be understood as a condition of the body when it has contracted several illnesses, diseases, and infections due to its poor immunity.
-AIDS is a syndrome of extreme HIV progression.
-Not everyone with HIV will develop AIDS, provided there is timely medical intervention.
+DS can be understood as a condition of the body when it has contracted several illnesses, diseases, and infections due to its poor immunity.
+DS is a syndrome of extreme HIV progression.
+Not everyone with HIV will develop DS, provided there is timely medical intervention.

 Symptoms of HIV